wger-project/docs/docs/index.rst

 =======================================
-Welcome to wger |version| documentation
+Welcome to the wger |version| documentation
 =======================================

 .. image:: images/logo.png